 Historically, CNH Capital America has relied on securitization as a primary funding source.
 Because of the worldwide financial and credit crisis, CNH Capital America has recently relied less on securitization and more on various financing alternatives than was previously the case.

-CNH Industrial N.V.
+CNH Global N.V.

-CNH is incorporated under the laws of The Netherlands.
+CNH is incorporated in The Netherlands under the laws of The Netherlands.